A quick disclaimer: my health story is just that- a health story. I am not a medical professional.

 “Karen Hurd,” he said.
 “She’s the only one you need to talk to.
 Look her up.”
 Since this guy was a holistic dentist, I decided to take his advice.
 I made it to her website http://karenhurd.com.
 I set up an appointment and settled in one night to watch her DVD lecture on rheumatoid arthritis.
 The idea being that the DVD would answer some questions before our appointment so we could have more time to talk about the plan.

 Scott’s assessment after the lecture: “That lady is a crazy, but I think she is right.”
-Mine: A strange concoction of fury and gratefulness.
+My reaction: A strange concoction of fury and gratefulness.
 In the last decade I had spoken to numerous doctors who could only tell me I have an autoimmune disease because… I just do.
 This woman could tell me why my immune system was attacking my joints- and it wasn’t just “because.”
 I had an underlying issue.
 One that we could fix together- without meds, without supplements.
 Food and a few lifestyle changes.
 That was what I needed.

 What I can offer you…